raghavendran35/ABTestingFramework/README.md

 All the dependencies should be in each backend component's pom, and importing into intelliJ will serve as the easiest option.

-###HOW TO RUN
+### HOW TO RUN
 '''cassandra -f'''
 '''cqlsh'''
-----FOLLOW the scripts with CQL commands to initialize the keyspaces and column families (future release will script this in Java)
+FOLLOW the scripts with CQL commands to initialize the keyspaces and column families (future release will script this in Java)
-----Run Application.java
+Run Application.java
-----Modify port number if needed:
+Modify port number if needed:
 '''-Dserver.port={PORT #}'''
-----Once everything is up and running, now you can perform the API calls
+Once everything is up and running, now you can perform the API calls For example:
-----For example:
 '''curl "localhost:8090/Experiments/allExperiments/userID=ER45E"'''
 '''curl "localhost:8190/Users/addOneUser?firstName=Bob&lastName=Swagger&email=Bob@you.com&username=user&password=pass&lastPasswordChange=none&authLevel=admin"'''
 '''curl "localhost:8290/Buckets/changeAlloc?bucketID=24233434wsdwe3eas&newAlloc=0.3&userID=
           34eds3d"'''

-Looking at the API specs for the respective backend components should shed some light on all the current capabilities
+Looking at the API specs for the respective backend components should shed some light on all the current capabilities.